Our homemade dog pulling gear guide for:

 First note that it may be less confusing for your dog if you use a harness for pulling activities and a collar and leash for walks.

 We also would like to caution against running a dog continuously on hard surfaces such as paved roads.
 Comet usually ended up limping if he ran too hard; he did much better on dirt roads or grassy areas.

 Also, please make sure that your dog has periodic access to water if he or she has been running a lot…

-The video at left shows how Dan Kirouac attaches his sled dogs via a 7-foot homemade tug line to a bicycle.
+The video shows how Dan Kirouac attaches his sled dogs via a 7-foot homemade tug line to a bicycle.

-He uses a 6-foot doubled bungee cord to make a section that is 3 feet long.
+He uses a 6-foot double bungee cord to make a section that is 3 feet long.
 The loop end wraps around the front stem of the bicycle.

 This bungee section serves to lessen the shock on the dog when it takes off pulling, or when the rider has to brake suddenly.